-A generation of Canadians are reaching the age where their life insurance needs are outweighing their life insurance knowledge.
+A generation of Canadians are reaching the age where their protection needs are outweighing their knowledge and asking: what is term life insurance?
 It’s understandable!
 You’re leading a busy life advancing your career, buying a home, or raising children.
 While you may be pondering what is term life insurance after hearing it in passing lately or seeing a barrage of advertising on your commute – don’t let pondering turn into procrastination.

 Most Canadians decide not to get life insurance because they assume it’s complicated and expensive.
 That’s a shame.
 Term insurance offers straightforward benefits and is the least expensive way to buy life insurance.
 The following will help you understand term life insurance and determine if it is the best product for your immediate needs.

 Jump to the following sections of this article:

 - How does term life insurance work?

 - What are insurance premiums for term life insurance?

 - What are the benefits of term life insurance?